What is Cable Bus?

 Cable Bus is a power distribution system using multiple parallel conductors braced in a rigid enclosure.
 Each conductor is insulated and fully continuous from source to load.
 A standard range of cable bus systems are available from 600V to 218kV and up to 10,400 amps.
 However, cable bus systems are adaptable and can be constructed to suit a customer’s particular requirements.

-Cable bus can be used in a wide range of utilities, industrial and municipal projects which require direct connection between a source and load.
-Typical applications include:
+Cable bus cable management and power feeder distribution systems can be used in a wide range of utilities, industrial and municipal projects which require direct connection between a source and load.

 - Wind turbines

 - Wastewater treatment

 - Backup Generators